Stem Cell Treatment for degenerative disc disease DDD back pain

 stages-of-ddd-stemcells

-1. Stage 1 of Degenerative Disc Disease is the very first sign of disk deterioration to the spine.
+1. Stage 1 of Degenerative Disc Disease is the very first sign of disk deterioration in the spine.
 In Stage 1, there may be damage to the shape/curvature of the spine, which affects posture.
-Surrounding nerves and joints are frequently inflamed due to stress and begin rapidly age.
+Surrounding nerves and joints are frequently inflamed due to stress and begin to age rapidly.
 Despite the slight loss of disc height, some patients experience very little pain or overall discomfort.

 3. Stage 3 of Degenerative Disc Disease is when the condition has reached advanced stages with multilevel disc desiccation, apparent changes in posture, disc thinning, damage to surrounding nerves, bone spurs, and formation of scar tissue due to constant inflammation.
-For most patients, this stage results in significant deterioration of the physical condition, chronic pain resulting in additional mental stress.
+For most patients, this stage results in significant deterioration of the physical condition and chronic pain, resulting in additional mental stress.

-4. Stage 4 of Degenerative Disc Disease is the most severe form of subluxation degeneration or diffuse disc bulges and sometimes not treatable even with stem cells.
-At this late stage, the damage to the spine can be severe with virtually no disc height ( bone on bone), reduction in flexibility, chronic back pain, damage to the root nerves, a fusion of bones resulting in additional scar tissue and minimal abilities.
+4. Stage 4 of Degenerative Disc Disease is the most severe form of subluxation degeneration or diffuse disc bulges and is sometimes not treatable even with stem cells.
+At this late stage, the damage to the spine can be severe, with virtually no disc height ( bone on bone), reduction in flexibility, chronic back pain, damage to the femoral nerves and root nerves, a fusion of bones resulting in additional scar tissue, and minimal abilities.

 Herniated Spinal Discs

-A herniated disc is also known as a bulged, slipped or ruptured disc.
-This type of DDD occurs when the nucleus of a disc is pushed out of the center annulus, into the spinal canal.
-This is typically caused by a rupture or tear rupture in the annulus ( fibrous ring) and causes pressure on the surrounding nerves resulting in pain.
-About 90 percent of all cases herniated disc failure occurs in the lumbar spine region (lumbar disc herniation) but can also affect the thoracic spine (thoracolumbar) or sacrum (lumbosacral areas) of the spine.
+A herniated disc is also known as a bulged, slipped, or ruptured disc.
+This type of DDD occurs when the nucleus of a disc is pushed out of the center annulus into the spinal canal.
+This is typically caused by a rupture or tear rupture in the annulus ( fibrous ring), which causes pressure on the surrounding nerves and results in pain.
+About 90 percent of all cases of herniated disc failure occur in the lumbar spine region (lumbar disc herniation) but can also affect the thoracic spine (thoracolumbar) or sacrum (lumbosacral areas) of the spine.
 Risk factors that can increase the risk of having a herniated disk include Excess body weight, causing stress on the lower back discs.
 People with very physically demanding jobs also have a much higher risk of getting back problems.
-Unbalanced repetitive motions involving lifting, pushing, twisting, pulling, bending sideways can also increase the risk of getting herniated disks.
-Lastly, genetics plays a part for some as people can inherit mutated genes that increase the risk of you developing herniated discs.
+Unbalanced repetitive motions involving lifting, pushing, twisting, pulling, and bending sideways can also increase the risk of getting herniated disks.
+Genetics plays a part for some as people can inherit mutated genes that increase the risk of developing herniated discs.

 Diagnosing DDD & Back Pain

-To diagnose DDD and cervical degenerative disc disease, an orthopedic doctor examines the patient medical history and performs a physical examination.
-An MRI scan is often needed to identify areas of damage but for patients
+To diagnose DDD and cervical degenerative disc disease, an orthopedic doctor examines the patient’s medical history and performs a physical examination.
+An MRI scan is often needed to identify areas of damage, but for patients

 Treatment for Multilevel Degenerative Disc Disease

-For early stage of DDD or to manage the initial pain of degenerative discs, a combination of treatments is available including:
+For the early stage of DDD or to manage the initial pain of degenerative discs, a combination of treatments is available, including:

-• Ice and Heat compression can be used to improve blood circulation, which can help to reduce tension, muscle spasms and improve mobility
+• Ice and Heat compression can improve blood circulation, which can help reduce tension muscle spasms and improve mobility.

-• Massage therapy can help to reduce muscle spams and stress in the low lumbar region.
-Thai massages are often used to reduce inflammation and pressure on the spine which can help to reduce pain
+• Massage therapy can help to reduce muscle spasms and stress in the low lumbar region.
+Thai massages are often used to reduce inflammation and pressure on the spine, which can relieve pain.

 Treatment for Spinal Stenosis & Disc Space Narrowing